-- 1. Students with a normal ability to learn but who have a mobility impairment; - 2.
-Students with a normal ability to learn academically but who require occupational or physical therapy in order to function physically; - Students with emotional disabilities manifested by behavior problems which result in exclusion from classes or school.
+- 1. Students with a normal ability to learn but who have a mobility impairment; - Students with emotional disabilities manifested by behavior problems which result in exclusion from classes or school.

 Indications of a possible disability that significantly interferes with learning include, but are not limited to: